UGA joins national arts research consortium a2ru

 The University of Georgia has joined the Alliance for the Arts in Research Universities, known as a2ru, a consortium of almost three dozen research-intensive universities committed to advancing interdisciplinary, arts-oriented research.

-The Willson Center for Humanities and Arts has initiated a new faculty research cluster that will serve as UGA's point of connection to a2ru.
+The Willson Center for Humanities and Arts has initiated a new faculty research cluster that will serve as UGA's point of connection to a2ru and t2ru.
 Along with the Willson Center, the university's membership is sponsored by the Office of the Provost, the Arts Council, the Franklin College of Arts and Sciences, the Lamar Dodd School of Art and the Office of the Vice President for Research.

 Arts Council Chair and Vice Provost Russell Mumper said that "the mission of the council is to foster an awareness and appreciation of the arts and to create an environment conducive to artistic innovation.
 The council seeks to involve all students in the arts as part of their educational experience, and to foster mutual and beneficial collaboration among campus units to integrate the arts into the fabric of the university.
 Therefore, joining a2ru is an important milestone for UGA and the council."